ga-curriculum/men-stack-embedding-related-data-skyrockit/setup/README.md

 > 🚨 Do not copy the above command.
 It will not work.
 Your GitHub username will replace `<github-username>` (including the `<` and `>`) in the URL above.

-Open the project's folder in your code editor:
+Open the project's directory in your code editor:

 ```bash
 code .